Arnold Schwarzenegger: Health problems

-Accidents, injuries
+Accidents and injuries

 On December 9, 2001, he broke six ribs and was hospitalized for four days after a motorcycle crash in Los Angeles.

 Schwarzenegger saved a drowning man in 2004 while on vacation in Hawaii by swimming out and bringing him back to shore.

-On January 8, 2006, while Schwarzenegger was riding his Harley Davidson motorcycle in Los Angeles with his son Patrick in the sidecar, another driver backed into the street he was riding on, causing him and his son to collide with the car at a low speed.
+On January 8, 2006, while Schwarzenegger was riding his Harley-Davidson motorcycle in Los Angeles with his son Patrick in the sidecar, another driver backed into the street he was riding on, causing him and his son to collide with the car at a low speed.
 While his son and the other driver were unharmed, Schwarzenegger sustained an injury to his lip requiring 15 stitches.
-"No citations were issued," said Officer Jason Lee, a Los Angeles Police Department spokesman.
+"No citations were issued", said Officer Jason Lee, a Los Angeles Police Department spokesman.
 Schwarzenegger did not obtain his motorcycle license until July 3, 2006.

 Schwarzenegger tripped over his ski pole and broke his right femur while skiing in Sun Valley, Idaho, with his family on December 23, 2006.
 On December 26, he underwent a 90-minute operation in which cables and screws were used to wire the broken bone back together.
-He was released from St. John's Health Center on December 30, 2006.
+He was released from St. Johns Hospital and Health Center on December 30, 2006.

 Schwarzenegger's private jet made an emergency landing at Van Nuys Airport on June 19, 2009, after the pilot reported smoke coming from the cockpit, according to a statement released by his press secretary.
 No one was harmed in the incident.

 On May 18, 2019, while on a visit to South Africa, Schwarzenegger was attacked and dropkicked from behind by an unknown malefactor while giving autographs to his fans at one of the local schools.
 Despite the surprise and unprovoked nature of the attack, he reportedly suffered no injuries and continued to interact with fans.
 The attacker was apprehended and Schwarzenegger declined to press charges against him.

 Schwarzenegger was involved in a multi-vehicle collision on the afternoon of Friday, January 21, 2022.
-Schwarzenegger was driving a black GMC Yukon SUV near the intersections of Sunset Blvd and Allenford Ave in the Brentwood neighborhood of Los Angeles, when his vehicle collided with a red Toyota Prius.
+Schwarzenegger was driving a black GMC Yukon SUV near the intersections of Sunset Boulevard and Allenford Avenue in the Brentwood neighborhood of Los Angeles, when his vehicle collided with a red Toyota Prius.
 The driver of the Prius was transported to the hospital for injuries sustained to her head.
 Schwarzenegger was uninjured.